If you want to expose your Shopify store to millions of people with less effort then you must run a Facebook ad campaign.

 This is a conventional type of remarketing.
 Sometimes customers might’ve visited your store and researched some products.

 Now you can target these customers on Facebook based on their search or traffic.

 Here you can target customers based on what they did in your store.
-Sometimes customers might’ve added products to their cart and abandoned it without purchasing.
+Sometimes customers might’ve added products to their cart and abandoned them without purchasing.

 Now you can target those customers with ads of the same product that they added in their cart like Abandoned cart recovery .
 You can offer a discount for that product to motivate them to return to the store to purchase.

 This is similar to sending cart recovery emails in Shopify Abandoned cart recovery campaigns.